research-software-directory/research-software-directory/README.md

 websites like https://www.random.org/strings/ are useful to get a random string)
 1. in that bucket, make a directory, e.g. ``rsd-backups``
-1. The backup service contains a program ([Xenon](https://github.com/xenon-middleware/xenon)) that can copy to a range of storage providers.
-You can use it to make backups of the MongoDB database every day, and store the backups on Amazon's S3.
-For this, configure the environmental variable ``BACKUP_CMD`` as follows (naturally, you'll need to use a different location, user, and password; see explanation below):
+1. The backup service contains a program ([xenon-cli](https://github.com/xenon-middleware/xenon-cli)) that can copy to a range of storage providers.
+You can use it to make daily backups of the MongoDB database, and store the backups on Amazon's S3.
+For this, configure the environmental variable ``BACKUP_CMD`` as follows (naturally, you'll need to use a different location, username, and password; see explanation below):

     ```
     BACKUP_CMD='xenon filesystem s3 \